 Complementing Academic Support Services is the comprehensive Life Skills program, continually recognized as a model of service to prospective, current and former student-athletes.
 The Athletics Department provides Life Skills programming for every student-athlete, first to acclimate them to the University of Nebraska, and then to promote their total-person development.

-- Led by a dedicated Associate Athletics Director, four full-time staff members develop and provide programming in individual and team settings to assist with total-person development of all student-athletes.
+- Led by a dedicated senior administrator, a staff of six professionals develop and provide programming in individual and team settings to assist with total-person development of all student-athletes.
 Areas of emphasis include proactive life skills education, community involvement, career planning, effective communications, healthy relationships, leadership development, alcohol and drug prevention, domestic violence awareness and money management.

 - All incoming student-athletes are required to complete a zero credit, pass/no pass transition seminar offered in collaboration with the College of Education and Human Sciences.
 The seminar includes an annual presentation from best-selling author and motivational speaker Jon Gordon, who lectures about leadership, teamwork and maximizing talent.
 Gordon also is available to meet with individual student-athletes, teams and Athletics Department staff.

-- The Athletics Department supports a comprehensive Community Service Program, reflected during the 2014-15 academic year with more than 250 individual student-athlete outreach projects totaling nearly 6,500 hours and impacting 30,000 individuals in our Nebraska communities.
+- The Athletics Department supports a comprehensive Community Service Program, reflected during the 2015-16 academic year with more than 400 individual student-athlete outreach projects impacting approximately 25,000 people throughout the state of Nebraska and beyond.

 History of the Program